American Legion 519 - A Legion of Legacy - Visit Palm Springs tag-img

 legion 519 radio

 “I think you’ve heard of the Navajo Code Talkers?
-We had one of our members donate that radio to us.
+One of our members donated that radio to us.
 It’s one of the originals.
 Try and pick that up.”
 McLean brings history to life by allowing us to (carefully) hoist the cumbersome WWII battlefield radio contraption off its mantle.
-“They had to carry that around on their back and that did not include the batteries.”
+“They had to carry that around on their back, which did not include the batteries.”

 “The history is phenomenal,” concludes McLean with an understated breath of awe.